Noctis Lucis Caelum: Final Fantasy XV

-Noctis Lucis Caelum is the only son and heir of King Regis Lucis Caelum CXIII of Lucis.
+Noctis is the only child and heir of King Regis Lucis Caelum CXIII of Lucis.
 The Caelum dynasty safeguards the Crystal, an artifact connected to the Astrals, god-like protectors for the world of Eos.
 When he was five years old, the Crystal chose Noctis as the "True King", a prophesied figure who would purge Eos of the Starscourge, a plague that will trigger eternal darkness on Eos and turn living things into monstrous Daemons.
-At eight years old, Noctis is attacked by a Daemon and is sent to the nation of Tenebrae for healing, where he meets and bonds with its princess Lunafreya Nox Fleuret.
+At eight years old, Noctis is attacked by a Daemon and is sent to the nation of Tenebrae for healing, where he meets and bonds with its princess Lunafreya.
 Noctis and Regis are forced to flee Tenebrae when it is attacked by the Niflheim Empire.
 By the time of the events of Final Fantasy XV, Niflheim has besieged Lucis and Regis agrees to a ceasefire.
 As part of the treaty, Noctis will marry Lunafreya; Regis dispatches him to Altissia where they are to be married.
-Following Noctis' departure, Niflheim attacks Lucis' capital Insomnia, steals the Crystal and kills Regis.
+Following Noctis' departure, Niflheim attacks Lucis' capital Insomnia, steals the Crystal, and kills Regis.
 Noctis, with his companions and sworn protectors Gladiolus Amicitia, Prompto Argentum, and Ignis Scientia, set out on a quest to retrieve the Crystal and defeat Niflheim.

 To fulfill his role, Noctis collects the Royal Arms—weapons of the ancient Lucian monarchs—from tombs across Lucis, and gains the blessing of the Astrals.
-He is in turn aided remotely by Lunafreya, and in person by her attendant Gentiana, and Niflheim's chancellor Ardyn Izunia.
+He is in turn aided remotely by Lunafreya, and in person by her attendant Gentiana, and Niflheim's chancellor Ardyn.
 Ardyn is later revealed to be Ardyn Lucis Caelum, the immortal older brother of Noctis's ancestor Somnus, who sought to destroy both the Crystal and Somnus's bloodline after being corrupted by the Starscourge.
 Noctis gains the favor of the Astrals Titan and Ramuh, but Ardyn mortally wounds Lunafreya and disrupts the ritual to summon Leviathan.
 The dying Lunafreya helps Noctis subdue the rampaging Leviathan before giving him the Ring of the Lucii, an artifact through which he can access the Crystal's magic.
 Burdened by the death of Lunafreya and tormented by Ardyn, Noctis heads for Niflheim's capital Gralea.

 Arriving in Gralea to find its population turned into Daemons, Noctis finds and is pulled into the Crystal, where he learns from the Astral Bahamut of the Providence ritual, where Noctis will sacrifice himself to use the combined power of the Crystal and the Astrals to destroy the Starscourge.
 Ten years later, Noctis awakens and reunites with his companions; they travel to Insomnia where they defeat the rogue Astral Ifrit and the enslaved Lucii before facing Ardyn.
 After defeating Ardyn in the physical world, Noctis sacrifices himself to fulfill his role as the True King, destroying Ardyn's spirit in the afterlife with the aid of the Lucii.
-In the game's mid-credits and post-credit scenes, Noctis confesses his feelings for his friends during a rest before the final battle, and reunites with Lunafreya in the afterlife.
+In the game's mid-credits and post-credit scenes, Noctis says his goodbyes to his friends during a rest before the final battle, and reunites with Lunafreya in the afterlife.